ResistanceVault/rc/README.md

 An circle shape indicator on the HUD screen, next to each car, will report the car currently holding the best lap (red inner circle) and the best leader (blu circle).
 The winner of the race is reported with a green circle.

+During the race you can pause/unpause the game using the __spacebar__.
+The race is considered completed only if all cars completed the expected number of laps.
+Pressing __esc__ results in a race abort, no points are awarded and the race must be repeated in order to complete the championship.

 ## Track files specification